mayank160920/Fastest-Pancakeswap-SNIPER-with-HONEYPOT-detector/README.md

 <H2>HOW TO USE</H2>

-### Setup your Address and secret key in Settings.json
+### Setup your wallet Address and private key in Settings.json

 1. An ethereum/bsc address.
 2. Open "Settings.json" (with notepad) on line 2 and 3 add wallet address and phrase or private key.